alena-shs/luxoft-website-tests/README.md

 # :compass: How to run these tests

 ### Using command prompt
+#### Locally
-Please note that the following method will run the tests with the following parameters:
+Please note that the following method will run the tests with the following parameters: (can be changed manually at src/test/resources/remote.properties)
 + Browser: **Google Chrome**
 + Browser version: **112.0**
 + Browser size: **1920x1080**